blockydevs/hedera-accelerator-defi-dex-ui-v1/architecture/HOW_TO_ADD_NEW_PROPOSAL_TYPE.md

 - It has its own details/configuration steps and submit flow.
 - It is correctly parsed from on‑chain data and visible in the proposals list and details page with its unique fields.

-The examples below reference current “Huffy” proposal types as working patterns you can copy.
+The examples below reference current “kairos” proposal types as working patterns you can copy.

 Terminology note:
 - DAOProposalType = UI/Wizard type selector for creating proposals (front-end only)